Air mass source regions

 The source region of an air mass defines its main characteristics.

-A warm air mass is produced by prolonged contact with a warm surface, and conversely a cold air mass is produced by prolonged contact with a cold surface.
+A warm air mass is produced by prolonged contact with a warm surface, and conversely, a cold air mass is produced by prolonged contact with a cold surface.
 The heat transfer processes that warms or cools the air takes place slowly.
-It may take a week or more to warm up the air by 10 oC right through the atmosphere, and in order for these changes to take place a large mass of air must stagnate over a region.
-Parts of the earth's surface where the air can stagnate and gradually gain properties of the underlying surface are called source regions.
+It may take a week or more to warm up the air by 10 oC right through the atmosphere and for these changes to take place, a large mass of air must stagnate over a region.
+Parts of the Earth's surface where the air can stagnate and gradually gain properties of the underlying surface are called source regions.

 Warm source regions (tropical air masses):

 - Arctic Ocean - cold and moist

 - Siberia - cold and dry

 The graphic below shows the air masses that affect the UK throughout the year.